droliva10/AWS_Cloud_Project/README.md

 ## Section Thirteen
 Connect to malware lab/sandbox environment.

 1. Open RDP client enter copied IP.
-For macOS user open Microsoft Remote Desktop and add a new PC.
+For macOS users open Microsoft Remote Desktop and add a new PC.
 Username = Administrator
 Password = User password you decrypted in section two.

 ## Section Fourteen
 To run in an isolated environment, no internet access.
-Test INETSim server.
+Test INETSim server, if set to true in Section Ten step 3.

 1. Open powershell

-Run command:
+Run Command:
 ```
 Get-NetAdapter -Name "Ethernet 2" | Set-DnsClientServerAddress -ServerAddresses 	"172.16.10.6"
 ```
 2. Test internet.
 Open a browser and do a google search you should see a INeTSim warning.
 Traffic is now route through fake DNS server.
+If INetSim is not configured open internet will be acheived.

 ## Section Fifteen
-To shut down lab environment and delete AWS Infrastructure.
+To shut down sandbox environment and delete AWS Infrastructure.

 1. To destroy environment.

-Run command:
+Run Command:
 ```
 terraform destroy
 ```